-Digital transformation explained in fewer than 50 words
+Digital transformation explained in 50 words

 Are you searching for a short and essential definition of digital transformation?
 Look no further.

-Digital transformation is an umbrella term for the effects of rapid innovation in digital technology on core business functions and processes, enabling new methods and more efficiency in solving traditional tasks and delivering customer value—while simultaneously rendering existing operations and communication obsolete in terms of competitiveness on the market.
+Digital transformation is an umbrella term for the effects of rapid innovation in digital technology on core business functions and processes, enabling new methods and more efficiency in solving traditional tasks and delivering customer value—while simultaneously rendering traditional operations and communication obsolete in terms of competitiveness on the market.